Patricia Arquette, Executive Director

 Rosetta Getty, Co-founder

-Rosetta is a designer and mother of four children who traveled to Haiti in March 2010 as part of a team of first responders.
-She devoted herself to fundraising for our Haiti program and creating opportunities for raising awareness about the global sanitation crisis, and its impact on child mortality and public health.
+Rosetta traveled to Haiti in March 2010 to help raise funds for the organization's relief efforts.
+As a mother of four children, she supports GiveLove by creating opportunities for raising awareness about the global sanitation crisis, and its impact on child mortality and public health.
 Rosetta currently serves on our Board of Directors.

 Alisa Puga Keesey, Program Director

-Alisa brings over 25 years of work experience in rural development to designing and researching EcoSan programs.
+Alisa brings over 25 years of experience as a program officer to the program design and applied research that ground GiveLove's EcoSan programs.
 As co-founder of COVOL, she worked with women’s groups and farmers to improve food security, increase household income, and establish the first fair trade shea butter cooperatives in northern Uganda.
 Alisa holds a B.A. in International Relations from San Francisco State University, a M. SCI. in International Agricultural Development from University of California, Davis, and a M.A. in Cultural Anthropology from the University of California, Santa Cruz.
-Alisa is excited to collaborate with a diverse group of organizations that hope to link EcoSan programs with holistic programming that integrates livelihoods, sustainable land use, food security, and local resiliency in the context of climate change.
+She's excited to collaborate with a diverse group of organizations to link EcoSan programs with holistic programming that integrates livelihoods, sustainable land use, food security, and local resiliency in the context of climate change.